Skip to main content

 Smaller nursery area with two short lifts at the bottom of the Bellevarde funicular.
 A good beginner route here is from the top of the Borsat Express down to the Fontaine Froid via the gentle green run Génépy.

-Take the free shuttle out of the centre of Val and then the Fornet cable car followed by the Vallon de l'Iseran bubble to the base of the glacier.
+Take the free shuttle and then the Fornet cable car followed by the Vallon de l'Iseran bubble to the base of the glacier.
 From here you have a selection of rolling blue runs around the bubble and back down to the resort.
-The pistes are quieter here but just as good.
+The pistes are quieter here, but just as good.

 a gap in the rocks to ski through